Thomasjkeel/FDRI-comparing-rainfall-data-in-upper-severn/README.md

 Both datasets uses differing QC procedures, and may included different rain gauges at different time steps.

 # 3. Methods

+Notebooks provided in `notebooks/` detail how the analysis and figures were produced.

 ## 3.1 Catchment masks